systematic-magic/AgingPubMed/research_papers_suppl.rst

 1.1.
 Supplementary Figures

-- When one or more figures are contained in a PDF, title should be SUPPLEMENTARY FIGURES - ALL CAPS, blue and bold font.
+- When multiple figures are contained in a PDF, title should be SUPPLEMENTARY FIGURES - ALL CAPS, blue and bold font.

 .. image:: /_static/suppl_figs_pdf.png
   	:alt: Supplementary Figures title